 In this section

-Metadata API contains indexed content, assets, and metadata from the content that has been published to your Tableau Online site or Tableau Server.
+Metadata API contains indexed content, assets, and metadata from the content that has been published to your Tableau Cloud site or Tableau Server.
 You can query the Metadata API for all content and assets that it indexes.

 The Metadata API exposes metadata for the following: